 If the manuscript contains materials that overlap with work that is previously published, or is in-press, or that is under consideration for publication elsewhere, the Author must cite this work in the manuscript.
 The Author must also inform the PLHR Chief Editor of the related work and, if requested, send the manuscript to him

 Authors must withdraw papers that are under review with any other journal, if the paper is submitted to PLHR subsequently.

 Authors must explicitly cite their own earlier work and ideas, even when the work or ideas are not quoted verbatim or paraphrased in the manuscript.
-If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material should be put in quotation marks and appropriately cited in a way that does not compromise the Triple-blind review process.
+If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material should be put in quotation marks and appropriately cited in a way that does not compromise the Double-blind review process.

 Authors should avoid excessively citing their earlier works in order to inflate their citation count.
-Authors should also avoid self- citation that might violate the Triple-blind review process.
+Authors should also avoid self- citation that might violate the Double-blind review process.
 If self- identifying information is unavoidable, the Author should include the information in the manuscript's Acknowledgements (which are not forwarded to the Reviewers) and also inform PLHR Chief Editor

 Authors should not submit a manuscript to PLHR that was previously submitted to PLHR, sent out for review, and rejected after review by a PLHR Editor.
 If an earlier version was previously rejected by PLHR, and the author wishes to submit a revised version for review, this fact and the justification for resubmission should be clearly communicated by the author to the PLHR Chief Editor at the time of submission

 It is strongly suggested that authors wishing to submit manuscripts for intending publication in PLHR should check their manuscripts for possible plagiarism using any anti-plagiarism software such as Turnitin before submitting it to the PLHR Chief Editor